awhipp/inputStore.jquery/README.md

 # Cookie Store jQuery Plugin
 A jQuery plugin that allows you to define cookie-stored input fields so that a user's previous information is stored upon input.

+## Installation

+Just provide the cookieStore.js file after you import jQuery proper.

+## Examples and Use

 To define a cookie stored input field such as:
 ```
 <input type="text" name="fieldExample" id="example"></input>